 My already-high expectations were not only met but exceeded by a long shot.
 Here are some details on the bat as well as my personal testing experience with it at the end.
 Let’s get right into it.

-The first thing that you should know about this bat is the fact that it’s a balanced weight bat.
+The first thing you should know about this bat is the fact that it’s a balanced-weight bat.
 I wouldn’t advise that you go into a baseball bar and bring up this topic as it’s actually one of the more controversial discussions in the world of baseball.
-There are some who’ll swear by end-loaded bats and say that balanced weight bats are for weak players.
+There are some who’ll swear by end-loaded bats and say that balanced-weight bats are for weak players.

-If you’ve read some of my other bat reviews then you probably already know all about the debate between one-piece bats and two-piece bats.
-If you aren’t familiar with the discussion then the summary of it is that one-piece bats help heavy swingers retain all of their power while two-piece bats help the average joe swing harder due to the whip effect that the two pieces create.
+If you’ve read some of my other bat reviews, then you already know all about the debate between one-piece bats and two-piece bats.
+If you aren’t familiar with the discussion, then the summary of it is that one-piece bats help heavy swingers retain all of their power while two-piece bats help the average Joe swing harder due to the whip effect that the two pieces create.

 This brings us to three-piece bats.
 You’re probably wondering what the third piece could be since the barrel and handle are the only pieces you’d see on a bat.

-In most two-piece models, you’ll find that the energy in the barrel will echo into the handle of the bat.
+In most two-piece models, you’ll find that the energy in the barrel will echo into the bat’s handle.
 In contrast, the flexband in three-piece bats is like a shock absorber that keeps the vibration in the barrel away from the handle.
 This is a revolutionary shift in design that the three-piece bat brings to the table and can really bring your performance to the next level.

-I was a bit reluctant to believe that a three-piece bat concept could even work but Lousiville Slugger definitely executed it perfectly and the Louisville Slugger 2020 Meta is a prime example of that.
+I was a bit reluctant to believe that a three-piece bat concept could even work, but Louisville Slugger definitely executed it perfectly, and the Louisville Slugger 2020 Meta is a prime example of that.

-If you know anything about me then you’re probably more than familiar with the fact that I value the warranty on all bats I buy.
-It’s not so much because I anticipate that I’m going to have to use the warranty but more so concern for a lack of it.
+If you know anything about me, then you’re probably more than familiar with the fact that I value the warranty on all bats I buy.
+It’s not so much because I anticipate that I’m going to have to use the warranty, but more so concern for a lack of it.
 Let me explain what I mean.
-The warranty is like a seal of approval except from the manufacturer of the product itself.
+The warranty is like a seal of approval except for the manufacturer of the product itself.

-This third piece made a world of difference in the actual performance of the bat and makes it far easier to use it.
-My overall performance throughout the entire practice session was higher than my average and I attribute most of it to the vibration-free handling of this model.
-One of the reasons why Louisville Slugger has remained one of the bat companies over the past century is the fact that they stay on the cutting edge of technology when releasing every new model.
+This third piece made a world of difference in the actual performance of the bat and makes it far easier to use.
+My overall performance throughout the entire practice session was higher than my average, and I attribute most of it to the vibration-free handling of this model.
+One of the reasons Louisville Slugger has remained one of the bat companies over the past century is that they stay on the cutting edge of technology when releasing every new model.

-Furthermore, some would even say that they make the cutting edge themselves rather than staying on it since they don’t just follow suit but actually make the trends on their own.
+Furthermore, some would even say that they make the cutting edge themselves rather than staying on it since they don’t just follow suit but actually set the trends on their own.

 I can tell you right now that using a bat like the Louisville Slugger 2020 Meta that features the flexband is a truly unique experience that no ballplayer should miss out on.
-While this isn’t an end-loaded bat it still had a nice pop to it on every hit and generated the fast swing speeds that I’ve come to expect from this manufacturer.
+While this isn’t an end-loaded bat, it still had a nice pop on every hit and generated the fast swing speeds that I expected from this manufacturer.

-The plan was to test this for a full day before writing the review but I ended up putting in nearly a week of testing time.
-I told most people that it was about “ensuring I write an accurate review” but I could have done that after the first few swings.
+The plan was to test this for a full day before writing the review, but I put in nearly a week of testing time.
+I told most people that it was about “ensuring I write an accurate review,” but I could have done that after the first few swings.
 The extra testing was just about fun, pure fun.